 A request for a single file from your web server, not a single visitor to a website as many believe.
 One page typically has more than one file (i.e. html, css and multiple images).
 Each is requested when a page is loaded.

-idResults are experts in web marketing for medical practice and websites for allied health professionals.
-This Glossary was prepared to help Clients understand common website terminology.
+This Glossary of terms was prepared to help Clients understand common website terminology.